admens2008/AttendanceHub_v1/README.md

 ## Features

 1. **Staff management**:
-   - Employees records of your company or business are properly managed.
+   - Employees records of your company or business are captured accuately and secured.

 2. **Clock-in/Clock-out System**:
    - Employees can easily clock in and out, with accurate time tracking for hours worked.